 Riser Shield and/or Flexible Metallic Liquidtight Conduit installed on wood poles, metal poles, structures, and/or mast arms shall be installed in a straight line.
 The conduit, when attached to poles, shall be attached with 2-hole straps spaced not more than 36 inches apart with the top-most strap being 12 inches from the weatherhead and the lower-most being 12 inches from the condulet.
 A weatherhead matching the diameter of the conduit shall be installed on the upper end of the conduit.
 A condulet of the same size as the conduit being installed, but not smaller than 2 inches shall be placed 48 inches above finished grade.
 Install two, 2-hole straps of the proper size, evenly spaced below the condulet.
 Nonmetallic pole risers (U-guard) shall be installed on poles to allow interduct to be connected directly to messenger cable.
 The underground conduit shall be as close to the base of the pole as possible.
-If the nonmetallic pole riser or metallic liquidtight conduit is not the same size as the conduit, an adapter shall be used at no additional cost to the Department.
-The nonmetallic pole riser or metallic liquidtight conduit shall be attached to the pole with 1/4" x 1-1/2" galvanized lag bolts with washers.
-Lag bolts will be used every 36 inches on BOTH sides of the nonmetallic pole riser or liquidtight conduit, and in the top most and bottom most set of slots.
+If the nonmetallic pole riser or metallic liquidtight conduit shall be used at no additional cost to the Department.
+The nonmetallic pole riser or metallic liquidtight conduit shall be used every 36 inches on BOTH sides of the nonmetallic pole riser of the nonmetallic pole riser of slots.
 Flexible metallic liquidtight conduit shown on the plans to be installed on mast arms or on metal structure shall also include stainless steel banding placed at a maximum of 5 feet intervals.